 Directions:

-Preheat oven to 350 degrees.
-Brush a 10-inch round cake pan with some of the clarified butter; set aside.
+Preheat oven to 350°F. Brush a 10-inch round cake pan with some of the clarified butter; set aside.

 Place 1 sheet of phyllo dough on work surface with one long side parallel to edge of work surface.
-Using your hands, loosely ruffle phyllo by pushing short sides toward one another to create a long cylindrical shape.
+Brush the top side with clarified butter.
+Using your hands, loosely ruffle the phyllo by pushing short sides toward one another to create a long cylindrical shape.
 Place upright in center of prepared cake pan, creating a spiral.
 Repeat process with remaining sheets, continuing spiral outward until bottom of pan is covered.

 Using a pastry brush, brush remaining clarified butter all over phyllo in pan; sprinkle with 1/4 teaspoon cinnamon.
 Transfer to oven and bake until golden brown, 25 to 30 minutes.